Lenostatos/crownsegmentr/README.md

 that models the cylinder used to find points in the neighborhood of a point or centroid.
 It also contains the logic to calculate the weighted centroid of all points inside the cylinder.
-A `_Kernel` object is instantiated with a point or centroid and the crown-diameter-to-tree-height and crown-height-to-tree-height parameters.
-It features only one public method:
-`calculate_centroid_in( point_cloud )`.
-Cylinder dimensions are
-calculated in the constructor and the centroid calculation logic is implemented in a few private methods.
+A `_Kernel` object is instantiated with a point or centroid and the parameters for its dimensions: slope and intercept for its diameter and height.
+The object features only one public method: `calculate_centroid_in( point_cloud )`.
+Cylinder dimensions are calculated in the constructor and the centroid calculation logic is implemented in a few private methods.

 There is one more very small internal namespace in `ams3d` called `_math_functions` that contains the gaussian and epanechnikov functions